bath-bcss/Technical-Labs/docs/Unix_Shell.md

 Android dominating the mobile market.

 Unix-like systems are characterised by a modular design where functionality is made up of simple tools.
-Each tool performs a well defined function, and can be combined with other tools to together become more complex.
+Each tool performs a well-defined function, and can be combined with other tools to together become more complex.
 Unix-like operating systems consist of many libraries and utilities along with a master control program - the kernel.
 The kernel handles starting and stopping programs, the file system, and other low level tasks that programs share.